thednp/bootstrap.native/README.md

 &lt;/div>
 </pre>

-# Bootrstrap Vanilla JS Browser Support
+# Bootrstrap Native JS Browser Support
-The scripts are developed for HTML5 browsers, but some may even work with IE8-IE9 as well.
+The scripts are developed for HTML5 browsers, but some may even work with IE8-IE9 as well, but you may also consider using polyfills.

-# More Bootrstrap Vanilla JS
+# More Bootrstrap Native JS
 More plugins are coming on the way: carousel, scrollspy, tabs, toggles

 # Bootrstrap Vanilla JS License